 - Mold and Mildew: Flooding from firefighting efforts can cause mold and mildew to grow in moist, hidden areas of your home like under the sink, along the baseboards, and behind furniture.

-The Fire Damage Restoration Chicago Offers
+The Fire Damage Restoration Offered in Chicago

 Electrical repairs are also needed after a fire since the heat can easily damage their wiring.